 A waterproof bag or case is a necessity if photographing in any sort of wet conditions, like snow, for protection and insulation of your equipment.
 Since most camera gear is not highly water resistant by nature, keeping it in a water-resistant bag while traversing wet areas is the second-best alternative.

 Lowepro has two options available that combine waterproofing benefits with the added functionality of being able to hold winter-related gear.
-The Rover Pro 45L AW backpack is a large backpack that is ideally suited for mountain activities as it, in addition to holding a DSLR, lenses and accessories, can also carry certain necessities such as a tent, poles, sleeping pad and more.
+The Whistler Backpack 450 AW II is a large backpack that is ideally suited for mountain activities—in addition to holding a DSLR, lenses, and accessories, it can also port a selection of mountain equipment and other trekking necessities.
 This pack also features an all-weather cover that will protect the interior contents from the harshest conditions.
-A lighter weight and smaller option is the Photo Sport 200 AW backpack, which features the same all-weather cover and ability to carry an array of gear, in addition to your photo equipment.
+A lighter-weight and smaller option is the Whistler Backpack 350 AW II, which features the same all-weather cover and ability to carry an array of gear other than your photo equipment.

 If you already have a carrying solution for your camera and are looking for just a bit more protection and added security against the elements and harsh conditions, LensCoat’s BodyBag camera pouches are constructed from neoprene to add more insulation to your camera during travel, and provide protection against dust or dirt entering the camera body and lens configuration.
 Similarly, the TravelCoats lens coverings also feature neoprene construction for general protection and insulation, and are available to fit a wide variety of specific lenses.
-These lens coverings are especially useful in situations in which the metal lens barrel of your lens can become extremely cold and difficult to use (similar to aluminum tripod legs).
-Along the same lines, Delkin Devices’ Snug-It Pro Skin Camera Protectors are form-fitting silicone enclosures for a wide variety of camera bodies that help to prevent scratches or dents, while still offering full access to all camera controls.
+These lens coverings are especially useful in situations in which the metal lens barrel of your lens can become extremely cold and difficult to use (like aluminum tripod legs).

 If you have more questions about cold-weather photography, warm up to one of our Sales Professionals via live chat, over the phone at 1-800-606-6969, or visit the comfortably heated B&H SuperStore in midtown Manhattan.